xybersolve/xs-zeromq-req-res-rest/README.md

 service and backend worker service using zeromq.
 ZeroMQ request is wrapped in promise, using two methods below.

+> CI/CD: `make` handles all build, tag and deployment routines and is equally consumed by Jenkins and/or CircleCi.
+CircleCi being more succinct.
+Note: CircleCi is setup to only deploy on push to `release` branch.

 ### Two Promise Methods (reusable promise and inline):
 1) `server.js` : promise based requestor-p retains `resolve` in `pending` object, which syncs senders resolve on zeromq reply via `message` event. `requestor-p`